 Just a few years ago you’d have been laughed off for suggesting that it was enough for you to sit back, install no third-party AV software, and let Windows take care of defending your PC.
 While we wouldn’t encourage complacency, Windows Defender is now well-proven as a viable antivirus option unto itself.

-But do you need to worry if all you have is Windows Defender?
+Do you need to worry if all you have is Windows Defender?
 No, not any more.
 However, the malware landscape is always shifting, and we’ll keep an eye out for developments that suggest otherwise.